paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-081-acquisition-and-operation-of-hospital-and-domiciliary-facilities-procurement-and-supply-enhanced-use-leases-of-real-property.md

 (4) The Secretary shall establish a review mechanism to ensure that, in the case of a subcontract of a Department contract that is counted for purposes of meeting a goal established pursuant to this section, the subcontract was actually awarded to a business concern that may be counted for purposes of meeting that goal.

-**(b) Use of Noncompetitive Procedures for Certain Small Contracts.—** For purposes of meeting the goals under subsection (a), and in accordance with this section, in entering into a contract with a small business concern owned and controlled by veterans or a small business concern owned and controlled by veterans with service-connected disabilities for an amount less than the simplified acquisition threshold (as defined in [section 134 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section134&num=0&edition=prelim)), a contracting officer of the Department may use procedures other than competitive procedures.
+**(b) Use of Noncompetitive Procedures for Certain Small Contracts.—** Except as provided in subsection (d)(2), for purposes of meeting the goals under subsection (a), and in accordance with this section, in entering into a contract with a small business concern owned and controlled by veterans or a small business concern owned and controlled by veterans with service-connected disabilities for an amount less than the simplified acquisition threshold (as defined in [section 134 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section134&num=0&edition=prelim)), a contracting officer of the Department may use procedures other than competitive procedures.

-**(c) Sole Source Contracts for Contracts Above Simplified Acquisition Threshold.—** For purposes of meeting the goals under subsection (a), and in accordance with this section, a contracting officer of the Department may award a contract to a small business concern owned and controlled by veterans or a small business concern owned and controlled by veterans with service-connected disabilities using procedures other than competitive procedures if—
+**(c) Sole Source Contracts for Contracts Above Simplified Acquisition Threshold.—** Except as provided in subsection (d)(2), for purposes of meeting the goals under subsection (a), and in accordance with this section, a contracting officer of the Department may award a contract to a small business concern owned and controlled by veterans or a small business concern owned and controlled by veterans with service-connected disabilities using procedures other than competitive procedures if—

 (1) such concern is determined to be a responsible source with respect to performance of such contract opportunity;